imrafaelmerino/JIO/README.md

 informative experience with minimal effort from developers.
 It empowers developers to gain deep insights into their code's behavior without relying on external logging libraries or complex setups.

-Here is the information that is printed out during testing:
+Here is the information that is printed out during the previous test:

 ```

-Started JFR stream for 2000 ms in SignupTests
+Started JFR stream for 2 sg in SignupTests

 event: eval, expression: JsObjExpPar[number_users], result: SUCCESS, output: 3
 duration: 1727,208 µs, context: imrafaelmerino@gmail.com, thread: main, event-start-time: 2023-10-10T11:34:36.679769708+02:00